MageMCU/Joystick-Uno-L298N/README.md

 ## NOTICE

 - The JUL_Debug_Version folder and the JUL_Release_Version folder have been removed since January 02, 2023.

-- Updated 20230116...There is a new article ***1009 L298N Supplemental*** I'll be changing the names of the article's folders for clarity...
+- Updated 20230115...There is a new article ***1009 L298N Supplemental*** I'll be changing the names of the article's folders for clarity...

+- The article ***1009 L298N Supplemental*** has new material updated January 16, 2023.
+Made name changes to articles and folders updated January 16, 2023.

 ## Disclaimer and Terms